ADAMS COMPANY DANCE

 ADAMS COMPANY DANCE, founded by Mitzi Adams, began in the desert heat of Arizona in 1988.
 Upon Adams' move to Connecticut in 1991, ADAMS COMPANY DANCE based itself in New York City and was re-formed, performing in New York, Connecticut, Arizona, Pennsylvania, California, and Michigan.
 Drawing on intuition and serendipity, Adams creates works rich with imagery that concern deep matters of the heart.
 The benchmarks of her work are portrayed through pieces that are athletically charged, dramatically sensitive, and comedically absurd.
 She instructs her dancers in the ancient art of Jin Shin Jyutsu®, providing for a more harmonious process and performance.
 ADAMS COMPANY DANCE has been commissioned by Connecticut Ballet and BernierDance in Connecticut; Happendance Dance Company in Michigan; Tappan Zee Dance Group in New York; and The Movement Source Dance Company in Arizona.

-MITZI ADAMS received her B. F. A. in dance from Temple University and her M. F. A. in dance at the University of Arizona, where she was invited as a guest artist to teach in October 2003.
+MITZI ADAMS, currently listed on "A Growing List of Active Women Choreographers" in Dance Magazine, has been choreographing works for the past twenty-six years.
+She received her B. F. A. in dance from Temple University and her M. F. A. in dance at the University of Arizona.
 She has toured with several modern dance companies, including The Douglas Nielsen Dance Company, Tenth Street DanceWorks, Orts Dance Theater, a European tour with the Dalton/Hartel Dance Company, and in Connecticut with Bernier Dance and Mary Barnett/In Good Company.
 She has worked with many independent choreographers, including Mark Dendy, Albert Reid, Sam Watson, and Madeleine Scott.
-Her company, Adams Company Dance, has presented her choreography in California, Michigan, Arizona, Philadelphia, Connecticut and, in New York City, at The Ailey CitiGroup Theater; Martin Luther King Jr. High School; DanceSpace; Dance New Amsterdam; Theatre of the Riverside Church; Merce Cunningham Studio; Context Studio; Trinity School; Queensborough College; PMT House of Dance; New Dance Group Arts Center, where she was a guest choreographer with the New Dance Group Dance Company; in Brooklyn, at The Triangle Theatre; and at The Secret Theater in Queens.
+Her company, Adams Company Dance, has presented her choreography in California, Michigan, Arizona, Philadelphia, Connecticut and, in New York City, at The Ailey CitiGroup Theater; Martin Luther King Jr. High School; DanceSpace; Dance New Amsterdam; Theatre of the Riverside Church; Merce Cunningham Studio; Context Studio; Manhattan Movement and Arts Center; Trinity School; Queensborough College; PMT House of Dance; New Dance Group Arts Center, where she was a guest choreographer with the New Dance Group Dance Company; in Brooklyn, at The Triangle Theatre, and Triskelion Arts; and at The Secret Theater in Queens.

 Ms. Adams has taught dance extensively and facilitated many community-based programs to promote dance for all ages.
 She is also a certified Jin Shin Jyutsu practitioner, with established practices in both New York and Connecticut.